 Answer Unless your client is willing to risk the expenses of problems that your client is currently unaware of, an inspection by a Professional Engineer is essential.

 In addition, the expense analysis contained in the inspection report helps home buyers understand the expenses in fixing up an old and rundown house.
 It is easy to look at a rundown house and thing that a new kitchen and a paint job will make the real estate like new.
 Most buyers purchasing rundown real estate have no idea what they are getting into.

-Answer: A home buyer planning renovations should get cost estimates from the contractor.
-However, cost estimates for anticipated renovations are not a substitute for a home inspection performed by an Engineer.
+Answer A home buyer planning renovations should get cost estimates from the contractor.
+However, cost estimates for anticipated renovations are not a substitute for a home inspection performed by a Professional Engineer.